TheBatAss/reshape-image-api/README.md

 ## Running with Docker Compose

-- Start up the API
+- Start up the API (might take a minute the first time around)

 ```
 docker-compose up